raspberrychris/hugo-PaperMod/content/posts/papermod/papermod-features/index.md

 ---
-title: "Features"
+title: Features
 summary: Learn About All Features in PaperMod
 date: 2021-01-20
-weight: 2
+weight: "2"
-aliases: ["/papermod-features"]
+aliases:
+- "/papermod-features"
-tags: ["PaperMod"]
+tags:
+- PaperMod
-author: "Aditya Telange"
+author: Aditya Telange
+draft: true

 ---
 ### Intro

 -   **We'll be using `yml/yaml` format for all examples down below, I recommend using `yml` over `toml` as it is easier to read.**